viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 **TL;DR** You can add proxy as `0.0.0.0:5000` if you get proxy notification in your console i you have some custom files in `public` directory need to proxy.

-Open terminal and run the command like `node server.js`

-You will see you app's running on the `localhost:5000` absolutely.
+Open terminal and run the command like `node server.js`, the app runs on the `localhost:5000` absolutely.

 Commit and push your code.